 - The vehicle is a bus manufactured before January 1, 1971

 - The vehicle meets all Canadian standards

 - The car is a returning Canadian specification vehicle

-Similarly to the UK, the price of houses vary depending on where you move.
-The capital cities, for example, will be a lot more costly than a small rural village in the middle of nowhere.
-The table below will give you a rough estimate on how much a three bedroom apartment in different cities will cost
+Similarly to the UK, the price of houses fluctuate depending on where you move.
+The capital cities, for example, will be a lot costlier than a small rural village in the middle of nowhere.
+The table below will give you a rough estimate on how much a three-bedroom apartment in different cities will cost.

 Canada offers their citizens and permanent residents universal public health insurance, which covers low-cost access to doctors and health practitioners.
 If you have a temporary residency, you are unfortunately not eligible for same benefits.

 Despite the rumours about the shortage of doctors and lack of spending, Canada maintains an excellent standard of healthcare.
 Thus, if you can’t get access to Medicare for a period of time and need to purchase private health insurance, you can rest easy knowing the quality of service will be high.

 In order to receive Medicare, you can apply for a medical card online, at the Régie as well as local pharmacies and doctors’ offices.
 You will need your birth certificate, or passport and confirmation of a permanent residence in Canada.